 While it, like all color-treated hair, will dull over time, Tang says that since it was created with a reaction to UV light, it will also get brassier and brassier as time goes on.
 “The only way to counteract this result is to tone the hair with a color that is the opposite of your underlying pigment on the color wheel,” he says.
 “For example, yellow needs purple applied on top to make the hair white; red/orange hair needs green to achieve a caramel tone.”

-Remember how we mentioned that the lightening occurs due to the deterioration of pigment?
+Remember how we mentioned that lightning occurs due to the deterioration of pigment?
 In addition to breaking down your hair’s cuticle, both Tang and Monahan say that applying lemon juice to your strands can cause them to feel extremely dry and brittle.
 As a result, lemon juice can cause breakage and make hair look duller than it really is.

 Because of this, Tang recommends rinsing the lemon juice out of your hair as soon as it’s dry.
 “Your hair cuticle is highly contracted and becomes dry and brittle with it in,” he explains.
 “It is as if the hair cuticle is being suffocated by the combination of lemon juice and the sun.”

 Fortunately, if you rinse the lemon juice out as soon as it’s dry, Tang says that you can avoid much of the damage.
-The trick is to re-wet the hair post-rinse and douse it in your favorite leave-in conditioner—team Byrdie loves Drunk Elephant’s Wild Marula™ Tangle Spray ($25).
+The trick is to re-wet the hair post-rinse and douse it with your favorite leave-in conditioner—team Byrdie loves Drunk Elephant’s Wild Marula™ Tangle Spray ($25).
 “This way, you reduce the amount of breakage and stress you are putting on an already stressed hair cuticle, and you counteract and stabilize the pH of your hair back to its natural healthy state,” he says.

 While lemon juice paired with sun exposure can absolutely change the color of your hair, Tang reminds us that the very process required to do so causes damage too.
 But, then again, so does any other color processing treatment.
 Nevertheless, he recommends leaving your hair—and your desired color—in a professional colorist’s hands, as they’re equipped with knowledge of color theory and safe formulations to ensure your hair looks beautiful and bright, not dehydrated and brassy.